 At June 30, 2005, included in trademarks and other intangible assets on the balance sheet, is approximately \$6.3 million of intangible assets deemed to have a finite life which are being amortized over their estimated useful lives.
 Goodwill and indefinite-life intangible assets must be tested for impairment at the beginning of the fiscal year in which SFAS No. 142 is adopted and at least annually thereafter.
 We perform a test for impairment during the fourth quarter of our fiscal year.
-Effective with Fiscal 2005, we changed the date of our annual impairment test to April 1st.
-Previously, we performed this annual impairment test on May 31st, with the most recent prior test occurring on May 31, 2004.
-We determined this change in accounting principle is preferable because the timing of the test is now aligned with quarterly financial accounting procedures and financial information, and provides additional time for completing the impairment testing given current and expected future accelerated Form 10-K filing dates.
 In accordance with SFAS No. 142, we have evaluated the fair value of our goodwill and indefinite-life intangible assets, and based on such evaluations, no impairment existed at July 1, 2002 or through June 30, 2005.
-Additionally, the change in accounting principle had no effect on the 2005 financial statements because the inputs to the impairment calculations at April 1st are similar to those that would have been used at May 31st.
 Amounts assigned to indefinite-life intangible assets primarily represent the values of trademarks.